NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 Using NPB
 =========

-The functionality of NPB is to generate SPICE kernel archives (new archives or archive increments, and achieves it by using as inputs a release plan and a configuration file, that specifies the location of some other input elements: input files directories, the directory with the current archive, the SPICEDS file, etc.
+The purpose of NPB is to generate SPICE kernel archives -- new archives or archive increments.
+It achieves this by using as inputs a release plan and a configuration file, that specifies the location of needed input elements: input files directories, the directory with the current archive, the SPICEDS file, etc.